RamiShehadeh/visualyaml/README.md

 ## Usage

 1. **Open the Diff Tool Window:**
-   In Unity, go to **Window → YAML Diff Tool** to open the main diff window.
+   In Unity, go to **Window → YAML Prefab Diff** to open the main diff window.

 2. **Fetch Changed Assets:**
-   - Click **Fetch Changed Assets (Git Diff)** to automatically list changed YAML assets from your Git repository.
+   - Click **Fetch Changed (Git Diff)** to automatically list changed YAML assets from your Git repository.
-   - Alternatively, use **Manually Select Two Files for Diff** to compare any two YAML files.
+   - Alternatively, use **Manual Diff** to compare any two YAML files.

 3. **View Diff Results:**
    Clicking on an asset in the list opens a detailed diff view showing changes by YAML path, with clickable GUID links for asset references.

-4. **Inspector Highlights:**
-   When a GameObject is selected in the scene, the custom inspector extension highlights diff information for its components.

 ## Requirements

-- **Unity:** 2019.4 or later (This was made in Unity 6000.0.30f1)
+- **Unity:** 2021.3 or later (This was made in Unity 6000.0.30f1)
 - **YamlDotNet:** Ensure you have a compatible version of the YamlDotNet DLL in your project.
 Go to Project Settings -> Player -> Make sure Api Compatibility Level is the same as the .dll you used (I used 2.1)
-- **Git:** Required for Git diff functionality
+- **Git:** Required for Git diff functionality.
+Your Unity project must be a git repo for this to work.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.